cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - [Cartesi Rollups](/cartesi-rollups/core-concepts/optimistic-rollups/#cartesi-rollups), a set of on-chain and off-chain components that implement an [Optimistic Rollups](/cartesi-rollups/core-concepts/optimistic-rollups) solution and provide the general framework for building dApps.

-- [Cartesi Machine](https://docs.cartesi.io/cartesi-machine/), a virtual machine (VM) that runs an entire Linux OS, in which each dApp's backend is executed.
+- [Cartesi Machine](https://docs.cartesi.io/cartesi-machine/), a virtual machine (VM) that runs an entire Linux OS, in which each dApp's back-end is executed.

-- Backend, the application's state, and verifiable logic.
-The backend runs inside the Cartesi Machine as a regular Linux application.
+- Back-end, the application's state, and verifiable logic.
+The back end runs inside the Cartesi Machine as a regular Linux application.

-- Frontend, the application's user-facing interface, such as a web app or a CLI tool like Cast
+- Front-end, the application's user-facing interface, such as a web app or a CLI tool like Cast

 <video width="100%" controls poster="/img/architecture_dapp.png">
     <source src="/videos/HLA_video.mp4" type="video/mp4" />